AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.3895

 Abstract

-The burden of respiratory illnesses is large, having a significant impact on healthcare systems worldwide.
-As researchers work to better understand chronic diseases as well as newly emerging respiratory viruses, the need for improved respiratory models has become evident.
-While three-dimensional (3D) bioprinting has been illustrated as a feasible method to create complex cellularized constructs or respiratory models, it has yet to be determined whether including relevant biomechanical stimulus and/or including relevant growth factors has a significant impact on the response of respiratory tissue models to infection.
+The burden of respiratory illnesses is substantial, significantly impacting healthcare systems worldwide.
+As researchers work to better understand chronic diseases, as well as newly emerging respiratory viruses, the need for improved respiratory models has become evident.
+While 3D bioprinting has been illustrated as a feasible method to create complex cellularized constructs or respiratory models, it remains to be determined whether incorporating relevant biomechanical stimuli and/ or relevant growth factors significantly impacts the response of these models to infection.
 In this study, an alginate/gelatin/collagen solution was synthesized and characterized in terms of rheology, printability, degradation, mechanical properties, and biocompatibility.
-The bioink which incorporated primary human pulmonary fibroblasts and THP-1 cells was bioprinted to form hierarchical 3D constructs, which were then seeded with primary human bronchial epithelial cells to form the respiratory tissue model.
-To explore the importance of growth factors and culture conditions in modelling infection, we strategically developed a hepatocyte-growth-factor-loaded nanoparticle system and incorporated them into the bioink for bioprinting the respiratory tissue model and then cultured the model under dynamic conditions in a breath-mimicking bioreactor.
-The effect of including growth factors and dynamic culture conditions was examined over a 28-day period, followed by the infection of these constructs with influenza A virus.
+The bioink, which incorporated primary human pulmonary fibroblasts and THP-1 cells, was bioprinted to form hierarchical 3D constructs and subsequently seeded with primary human bronchial epithelial cells to form the respiratory tissue model.
+To explore the importance of growth factors and culture conditions in modeling infection, we strategically developed a hepatocyte-growth-factor-loaded nanoparticle system and incorporated them into the bioink for bioprinting the respiratory tissue model, followed by culturing under dynamic conditions in a breath-mimicking bioreactor.
+The effect of incorporating growth factors and dynamic culture conditions was examined over 28 days, followed by the infection of these constructs with the influenza A virus.
 It was determined that these constructs support infection, demonstrating a more clinically relevant infection pattern than 2D models.
-It was further determined that inclusion of hepatocyte growth factor aids in epithelial cell growth, while inclusion of biomechanical stimulus increases cellular metabolism and has a moderating effect on response to infection.
+It was further determined that the inclusion of hepatocyte growth factor aids in epithelial cell growth, while the inclusion of biomechanical stimulus increases cellular metabolism and has a moderating effect on response to infection.

 Keywords